“Do you know what you’re having yet?”

 So what has made me stay strong and committed to my “expect the unexpected” mindset?
 I’m going to chalk it up to the element of surprise.

-What I didn’t tell you at the beginning of this article is that following the, “We’re not finding out,” statement, the other response that I receive is one fueled with the most genuine excitement.
-People will tell me how this is the experience that they had and that it was truly the best surprise ever.
+What I didn’t tell you at the beginning of this article is that following the “We’re not finding out” statement, the other response that I receive is one fueled with the most genuine excitement.
+People will tell me how this is the experience that they had and that it was indeed the best surprise ever.
 They go on to explain how it is something unlike anything else.
 Others share that it makes labor and delivery seem slightly less miserable because you’re working to find out who that little miracle on the other end is.

-While everyone’s experience is unique and special, it’s looking forward to this sweet, true surprise that has me waiting to find out, and has put my planner mindset at ease.
+While everyone’s experience is unique and special, it’s looking forward to this sweet, genuine surprise that has me waiting to find out, and has put my planner mindset at ease.